adrianhall/stylelint-loader/README.md

 [Stylelint] is a modern linter that helps you enforce consistent conventions  and avoid errors in your stylesheets.
-Powered by [PostCSS], [stylelint] can understand any syntax that PostCSS can parse, including SCSS.
+Powered by [PostCSS], [stylelint] can understand any syntax that PostCSS can parse, including SASS and SCSS.

 Stylelint-loader is a [Webpack] wrapper for handling stylelint verification while using webpack.